NAVDEMO/RunTests/README.md

 Run Run-TestsInNavContainer.ps1 to invoke the test runner inside the container

+## If you have issues or ideas

+If you run into any issues or have any ideas that you think we should consider, please create issues on this repository.
+Please also follow the issues list, the commits/checkins or this readme to see what is happening on the project.

 ## What next

 - Run-TestsInNavContainer will become part of NavContainerHelper for use in CI/CD